kitchoi/kitchoi.github.io/_posts/2014-07-14-Nested-Defaultdict.md

 category: blog
 ---

-The collections.defaultdict has been very useful and it saves me from having a lot of try-except blocks when dealing with dictionaries.
+'<!--start-excerpt-->The collections.defaultdict has been very useful and it saves me from having a lot of try-except blocks when dealing with dictionaries.
 Singly nested dictionary can be done by `collections.defaultdict(collections.defaultdict)`.
-But what about multi-layer nested dictionary?
+But what about multi-layer nested dictionary?<!--end-excerpt-->

 Essentially I want to do this: